-Specifies the length, in bytes, of the socket address specified by the sockaddr parameter. slenath max_results should be the number of elements in the results parameter array.
+slength Specifies the length, in bytes, of the socket address specified by the sockaddr parameter. max_results should be the number of elements in the results parameter array.

 Specifies the maximum number of matching entries that can be returned by a single call.
-This lookup_handle

-Specifies a location in the database.
+This lookup_handle Specifies a location in the database.
 On input, the value of the lookup_handle parameter indicates the location in the database where the search begins.
-An input value of Ib\$default_lookup_handle specifies that the search starts at the beginning of the database.
+An input value of Ib\$default_lookup_handle specifies that the search starts at the beginning of the the point at which the next search should begin).
+A return value of num results Points to the number of entries that were returned in the results parameter array.

-On return, the lookup_handle indicates the next unsearched part of the database (that is, the point at which the next search should begin).
-A return value of num results Points to the number of entries that were returned in the results parameter array. results
+On return, the lookup_handle indicates the next unsearched part of the database (that is, results Specifies the array that contains the matching GLB database entries, up to the number specified in the max_results parameter.
+If the array contains any entries for servers on the

-Ib \$default lookup handle indicates that the search reached the end of the database.
-Any other value indicates that the search found at most the number of matching entries specified by the max results parameter before it reached the end of the database.
+Ib\$default_lookup_handle indicates that the search reached the end of the database.
+Any other value indicates that the search found at most the number of matching entries specified by the max_results parameter before it reached the end of the database.